RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 3. Add this to your cluster and you should now be good to go!

->  ℹ️ Note you can reuse the Role if you have multiple clusters  ℹ️
->  ℹ️ You will have to configure the RBAC though  ℹ️
+>  ℹ️ Note you can reuse the Role if you have multiple clusters.
+You will have to configure the RBAC though. ℹ️

 ### Step 4: Adding a cluster to roadie